-Based on one an example on display in the splendid British Museum, the cheese press would have been a must have kitchen gadget for every good Roman cook.
+Based on one example on display in the splendid British Museum, the cheese press would have been a must have kitchen gadget for every good Roman cook.
 Cheese was a very popular food stuff for the Romans with many varieties being produces from soft cheeses, similar to cottage cheese, to hard smoked cheeses.

 Although it is not clear the exact date when cheese was invented it has formed part of our diet for decades and the details of Roman cheese making was described in detail by the Roman writer Columella when he wrote De Re Rustica